 An RPA Inspector may visit again to check seasonal options that could not be seen during the first inspection.

-Natural England will send you a copy of the inspector’s report once RPA have completed any mapping changes needed to Rural Payments.
+RPA will send you a copy of the inspector’s report once they’ve completed any mapping changes needed to the Rural Payments service.

-Natural England will write to you to confirm the final outcome once it has considered the inspector’s report.
+RPA will write to you to confirm the final outcome once they’ve considered the inspector’s report.